 Next, add in the alcaparrado mixture, and salt and pepper to taste, if needed.
 Stir again.

-Now just stir it up, cover with a lid and allow the flavors to combine for 5-10 minutes.
+Now just stir it up, cover with a lid and allow to simmer on a low flame for 5-10 minutes.

 Then you’re ready to serve.
 Rice is a must for me, but you can serve over quinoa or couscous if you want to switch things up and get fancy, as my mother calls it.
 Just make sure you have a starch to soak up the delish sauce.
 Other traditional sides include a few slices of avocado, maybe some sweet plantains, or homemade french fries.
 This is good stuff.
 Buen Provecho!